Colombia: The Introtour

 Day 1: Arrival in Cali

 After arrival in Cali, you will be transferred to a nice Cali hotel for a single night.
 The tour starts with a dinner time meeting that evening.
-There is no birding planned for this day, and so you are free to arrive anytime through the day, as long as you ensure you are there in time for 6:30pm dinner in our hotel.
+There is no birding planned for this day.

 Day 2: Laguna de Sonso to Araucana Lodge